 Eligibility determination begins with the client's self-attestation regarding his non-financial and financial information.
-When available, client information is matched by the federal data hub.
+When available, client information is matched by the federal data hub or other electronic data source.

 Self-attestation is accepted without further verification for factors including name, age and date of birth.